Lydia Needy on social fit, authenticity, and self-knowledge

 ISSEP: You’ve attended and presented research at our Existential Psychology Pre-conferences; how was your experience with that?

 Lydia Needy: It’s honestly one of my favorite academic spaces.
 I’ve presented there a few times, and every time I walk away in complete awe of the research everyone is doing.
-This year, I presented research showing that authenticity can also emerge from bottom-up experiences—like when a task feels natural or fluent, you’re probably going to feel more authentic doing the task.
 Being surrounded by people who are dedicated to the same research I am is probably my favorite part.

 ISSEP: What is some advice you would give to future students who have an interest in following in your footsteps?

 Lydia Needy: My biggest advice is to take time and get to know yourself, what you like and what you don’t like.
-I think it can help to have different experiences, try hobbies, join different clubs, volunteer and keep an open mind before you make any big decisions.
-Theres so much pressure when you’re young to have it all figured out, but I think being open-minded and learning more about yourself is key.
-If you want to study existential psychology, absolutely go for it, just make sure it’s what you want and you know why you want it.
+Before you make any big decisions, like committing to a five-year PhD program, I really encourage you to seek out different experiences: take a gap year, try a new hobby, join clubs, volunteer in your community, and keep an open mind as you go into those experiences.
+Some of my most personally meaningful and educational experiences didn’t come from a textbook or classroom; they came from stepping into unfamiliar spaces, like urban gardening at the Springfield Community Gardens or working with young children with Autism.
+I don’t do those things now, but those experiences taught me a great deal about myself and the human experience more broadly.
+There is so much pressure when you’re young to have it all figured out, but keep in mind these timelines are so arbitrary.
+If you really want to study existential psychology, absolutely go for it, just make sure it’s what you want and you know why you want it.

 ISSEP: Can you tell us a little about yourself outside the work/research context?